 They adore fireworks here, any excuse.
 Street processions, festivals, warding off evil spirits, celebrations, weddings, mildly amusing blogs, even a decent meal.

 So, there you have it.
-Some of the best architecture I’ve ever seen; and… pyrotechnics aplenty, rabbit tagliatelle, and I forgot to mention a huge fondness for water polo.
+Some of the best architecture I’ve ever seen; and… pyrotechnics aplenty, rabbit tagliatelle, and I forgot to mention a considerable fondness for water polo.
 There’s far more to Malta than meets the eye.
-I’ll be back for sure…
+I’ll be back…